vihan13singh/higradpy/README.md

 # HiGradPy
 HiGradPy: A Python Implementation of Hierarchical Incremental Gradient Descent

 This is the Python package for HiGrad (Hierarchical Incremental Gradient Descent), an algorithm for statistical inference for online learning and stochastic approximation.
-Also included in this repository are the R codes for reproducing the results and plots of the simulation and real data study in Su & Zhu, 2018.